 After postponing the bow trip so everyone could vote, Randy, Stephen and Glen met Bruno in NY for a bow hunting weekend on Nov.
 5th-8th.
 Gov. Cuomo imposed travel restrictions which caused Stephen, Randy and Glen to pass a Covid test before entering NY.
 Fortunately, all came back negative.
 The search for an RV was useless and it was decided to self quarantine at the hotel and in the woods.
 This was Stephen’s first time to NY.
 The first mishap required a rewiring of the trailer which had a short in the lights.
 No problem for Glen and Randy to repair.
 While Stephen was so focused on dropping the string on a buck, he dropped the coffee pot instead and broke the carafe.
 Ugh!

 The first day of the hunt, Glen dropped the string on a nice doe at 25 yards.
 Randy was about to draw on a doe at the same moment and the three doe in his sites spooked on Glen’s string noise which was only 100 yards away.
-By the time Randy could muster another shot on the biggest of the does, daylight had diminished to a point where twigs at 25 years were not visible.
+By the time Randy could muster another shot on the biggest of the does, daylight had diminished to a point where twigs at 25 yards were not visible.
 The arrow flipped after hitting a twig and thwarted the effort.

 The following day, Randy failed to convert on an eight point buck at 25 yards due to indecision on his part in pin selection.
 Rookie mistake.
 Stephen also failed to convert on a six point buck at 30 yards due to site misalignment.
 A frustrating day for everyone.
 Both Glen and Stephen missed at opportunities to take a coyote.
 Stephen lost his arrow and Glen pulled a Jen and hit a tree at 12 feet up!
 Randy retrieved the arrow but he broached still remains.

 Bruno joined on Friday night and converted on his best bow kill buck ever with a nice eight pointer.